Babu Chiri Sherpa: Mountaineering

 He began his career as a climber at the age of 16 when he procured a job as a trekking porter.
-On his first portering assignment he scaled the Ambhu Labtsa pass.
+On his first portering assignment he scaled the Amphu Labtsa pass.
 He summited Mera Peak (6472 m) in four hours in 1985.
-Chiri eventually found work portering for Everest expeditions, and eventually reached the summit of Everest ten times.
+Chiri eventually found work portering for Everest expeditions, and eventually reached the summit of Mount Everest ten times.
 In May 1999, he spent a record 21 hours on the summit without supplementary oxygen, and without sleeping.

 He also went on some expeditions to Cho Oyu.

-Other
+Personal life and death

 Babu Chiri spoke Sherpa, Nepali, English and Hindi.
 He traveled to Canada, China, Italy, Mexico, Pakistan and the United States.

-Family

-He has six daughters, four granddaughters: Michele, Amira, Sara, Jenica; and two grandsons: Chhewang and Urgen.
+He had six daughters, four granddaughters: Michele, Amira, Sara, Jenica; and two grandsons: Chhewang and Urgen.

-Death

-In 2001, Chiri signed on for his eleventh Everest expedition.
+In 2001, Chiri signed on for his 11th Everest expedition.
 He was planning another bid for the summit.
-On April 29, while near Camp II (6,500 m) and apparently taking photographs, Chiri fell into a crevasse, and died.
+On 29 April, while near Camp II (6,500 m) and apparently taking photographs, Chiri fell into a crevasse, and died.

 Legacy

 Chiri was an environmentalist and a humanitarian.
 He worked to have a school built in his home village; the school was completed before his death.
-On September 25, 2005, the Royal Nepali Government, as represented by the Crown Prince, inaugurated the Babu Chiri Memorial Museum and erected a statue of Chiri.
+On 25 September 2005, the Royal Nepali Government, as represented by the Crown Prince, inaugurated the Babu Chiri Memorial Museum and erected a statue of Chiri.
 The museum and statue were both built by the Everest Summiteers Association (ESA) with financial contributions from the government, local businesses, social organizations and individuals.
 The museum and statue are located in Til Ganga, Kathmandu.